Top Green MBA Programs for Environmentalists (2021)

 Fordham University, Gabelli School of Business

-Evaluated by the Corporate Knights for the first time in 2018, Fordham University’s Gabelli School of Business earned a #11 ranking, and dropped to #12 in 2019.
-Despite the drop, Fordham is currently ranked as the #4 business school in the U.S. for sustainability.
+Evaluated by the Corporate Knights for the first time in 2018, Fordham University’s Gabelli School of Business earned a #11 ranking and dropped to #12 in 2019.
+Despite the drop, in 2020 Fordham returned to the top ten on the CK list and is currently the #4 business school in the U.S. for sustainability.

 Fordham also offers sustainability-minded students the opportunity for civic engagement in sustainability through a graduate student organization called Net Impact and through a campus-based civic organization named the Social Innovation Collaboratory.
 Net Impact is business-specific and seeks to bring together business minds who believe that it’s possible to improve profits and the planet.
 The Social Innovation Collaboratory attempts to inspire the Fordham campus into social innovation leadership through curricular activities, cross audience collaborations, and community engagement.